Safeguarding Children Policy

 Mobile Phones & Camera Use

-All personal mobile phones are handed into the Club Leader and these should be kept in a box whilst staff are working.
-The person in charge at the setting is the only person to have the box.
+All personal mobile phones are placed into the Lockers or in bags in the staff room and these should be kept there whilst staff are working.
 There will be a work phone at the club which will be used for the purpose of recording child development and activities, photographing displays and the setting environment for sharing best practice on the company’s/school website page.
 Visitors to the setting are politely reminded that mobile phone use is strictly forbidden to safeguard the children, and should they need to use theirs then they must exit the building in order to do so.
 Notices are displayed at all setting entrances to this effect.

 Injuries sustained by children whilst IN our care